Student Life and Support Services

 - Falsifying or in any way altering an ID card is considered a serious infraction of University policy.

 International students from around the world are encouraged to apply.
-International students who wish to study with F-1 student status must be accepted to a Rivier degree program and have submitted all required regulatory documents under U.S. federal law before an immigration form I-20 is issued.
-Those requirements can be found in the catalog or on-line under International Admission/Application Process.
+International students who wish to study with F-1 student status must be accepted to a Rivier University degree program and have submitted all required regulatory documents under U.S. federal law before an immigration form I-20 is issued.
+Those requirements can be found in further this catalog or on the University’s website.
 All international students in either the day or professional studies evening program, must be admitted to Rivier University as full-time students and must maintain legal Fl student status for the duration of their study at Rivier University.
-The Director of International Student Services serves as the International Student Advisor in the Office of Global Engagement.
+The Director of Global Engagement serves as the International Student Advisor in the Office of Global Engagement.
 She provides all assistance to international students after acceptance for admission.
 The advisor assists the students from admissions inquiry until the international students obtain their F-1 student visa abroad or with their change of non-immigrant to F1 status in the United States of America.
 The International Student Advisor advises international students with matters such as immigration regulations issues pertaining to F1 status, pre-arrival assistance, housing, social security numbers, personal issues, driver’s licenses, cultural adjustment, employment, and advising on re-entry.
 A comprehensive orientation is offered to all new international students.
 The orientation provides an introduction of student services on campus, workshops that help them navigate the US classroom and also help them maintain their legal non-immigrant status in the United States of America.

 Muldoon Health and Fitness Center (HFC)

-The Muldoon Health and Fitness Center houses the University gymnasium and fitness room.
-It is the University space for intercollegiate athletics, recreational activities and intramurals.
-Recreational activities and intramurals in the gym, fitness room and at the athletic fields are open to all Rivier students, faculty and staff when the schedule permits.
-There is no fee for students, faculty, and staff, but a Rivier University ID card must be presented to use the HFC.
+The Muldoon Health and Fitness Center houses the university gymnasium and fitness room.
+It is the university space for athletics, recreational activities, and intramurals.
+The Linda Robinson Pavilion and Raider Softball Field are home to the university field sports.
+Recreational activities and intramurals in the gym and fitness room and fields are open to all Rivier students, faculty, and staff when the schedule permits.
+There is no fee for students, faculty, and staff, but a Rivier University ID card must be presented to use the Muldoon fitness room.

-Information about any program is available at the HFC.
+Information about any program is available in the Athletics Department offices in the Muldoon HFC.

 Multicultural Student Engagement